Nikon D200: MB-D200

 Attachable vertical grip.
 Has extra shutter button for improved handling at vertical shooting and has room for two batteries, thereby doubling the battery capacity.
 It also comes with the MS-D200 battery holder which allows the camera to be powered by 6x AA size (LR6 alkaline/HR6 Ni-MH/FR6 Lithium/ZR6 Ni-Mn) batteries.
-It also has two command dials for adjusting various settings, e.g. aperture and shutterspeed, and an AF-on button.
+It also has two command dials for adjusting various settings, e.g. aperture and shutter speed, and an AF-on button.

 Unlike its predecessor model, the MB-D100 for the Nikon D100, the MB-D200 does not feature a voice recording facility.

 WT-3a

 The wireless image transmitter, WT-3a, is capable of transmitting images via IEEE 802.11g WLAN to an FTP server.
 Although physically similar to the MB-D200 on the outside, the transmitter can only hold one battery, compared to the vertical grip's two.
 An optional antenna, WA-E1, can be attached to extend the cameras' wireless range from 256 ft (78 m) to a maximum of 840 ft (256 m).
-It also has an ethernet jack for direct connection to a computer.
+It also has an Ethernet jack for direct connection to a computer.